How to Become Fluent in Spanish

 After every session, LinguaFit generates a Proficiency Assessment — an AI analysis of your current CEFR level (A1 through C2), your GSL score, and a detailed rationale based on your actual performance data.
 This tells you not just that you're improving, but specifically how and where.

-• Daily (20-40 minutes total): LinguaVault review (15-20 min) + Sidekick reading on a topic you care about (20-30 min).
+- Daily (20-40 minutes total): Complete a LinguaVault review session (15 to 20 minutes) combined with Sidekick reading immersion on a topic you actually care about (20 to 30 minutes).

 Part 5: Realistic Timelines and What to Expect